sara-sabr/ITStrategy/_pages/en/capabilities.md

 - My team can re-provision systems by using scripts from version control.
 [1-7]
 - It is easy for us to change code maintained by other teams if we need to.
 [1-7]
 - It is easy to find examples in our codebase.
 [1-7]
-- It is easy to reuse other people code.
+- It is easy to reuse other people's code.
 [1-7]
 - It is easy to add new dependencies to a project.
 [1-7]
 - It is easy to migrate to a new version of a dependency.
 [1-7]
 - Dependencies are stable and rarely break teams' code.
 [1-7]